 Fall League games are on Saturdays at various high schools in the city and the league traditionally starts the Saturday following the Thanksgiving weekend.

 Teams practice once or twice a week, depending on the time available for teams.

 Playoffs are normally held during the month of March.

-Online Registration for ECP Bulls Basketball opens September 1 (starting at 9:00am) to September 10 (until 9:00pm).
-Please register through the Online Registration page.
+Online Registration for ECP Bulls Basketball opens August 1st until September 15th (10:00pm).
+Please register through our Online Registration page.